 Figure 6 shows the core losses in the device due to induced current density.
-This information may be relevant for predicting possible overheating of the device.
+This information may be relevant in order to predict possible overheating of the device.

 Figure 6: Core losses due to induced currents at different time instants.